-- a) WVU Parkersburg expects students to attend all classes except in cases of sickness, accident, or other situations of extreme emergency. - b) Faculty are expected to publish expectations relating to class attendance in course syllabi and to make specific reference to these expectations in all of their classes. - c) Students must understand that final course grades can be adversely affected by a record of excessive absences on the part of a student.
-Such a record of absence from class may result in a student's receiving a course grade of F or FIW. - d) "Excessive absences" is defined as any number of absences that exceeds the number of class meetings that are scheduled in one week. - e) "Excessive absences is defined for an ADS course as being absent from more than one scheduled class meeting.
+- 1. WVU Parkersburg expects students to attend all classes except in cases of sickness, accident, or other situations of extreme emergency. - 2.
+Faculty are expected to publish expectations relating to class attendance in course syllabi and to make specific reference to these expectations in all of their classes. - Students must understand that final course grades can be adversely affected by a record of excessive absences on the part of a student.
+Such a record of absence from class may result in a student's receiving a course grade of F or FIW. - 4.
+"Excessive absences" is defined as any number of absences that exceeds the number of class meetings that are scheduled in one week. - 5.
+"Excessive absences: is defined for an ADS course as being absent from more than one scheduled class meeting.